-Induction massage – Essential oils and acupressure massage can help bring on labour.
-This is appropriate if you are post 40 weeks or are booked in to have a hospital induction pre-term and would like to try to avoid too much medical intervention (see Disclaimer below*) The treatment uses essential oils, massage techniques and acupressure.
+Induction massage can help prepare your body for childbirth from 38 weeks.
+It may also stimulate labour if you are post 40 weeks or are booked in to have a hospital induction pre-term and would like to try to avoid too much medical intervention. (see Disclaimer below*) The treatment uses essential oils, massage techniques and acupressure.

 A bespoke blend will be made for you after an initial consultation followed by an aromatherapy massage performed in a side-lying position to ensure you are as comfortable as possible.

-Some of the oils that can help prepare the body for childbirth are: Rose, a uterine tonic that also has an analgesic effect and Clary sage, a uterine relaxant with anaesthetic and antispasmodic properties, Frankincense, dilates the alveoli in the lungs to encourage you to deepen your breathing.
-Please note that these essential oils are not used earlier in a pregnancy.
+Some of the oils that can help prepare the body for childbirth in and induction massage are: Rose, a uterine tonic that also has an analgesic effect and Clary sage, a uterine relaxant with anaesthetic and antispasmodic properties, Frankincense, dilates the alveoli in the lungs to encourage you to deepen your breathing.
+Please note that some of these essential oils are not used earlier in a pregnancy.

 Disclaimer: * this is not recommended pre 40 weeks for any other reason but is regarded as safe post 38 weeks to encourage the cervix to soften.
 The physiological conditions that lie behind labour commencing are complex and whilst aromatherapy and acupressure can be helpful in stimulating contractions they do not guarantee that labour will progress immediately.

 Please read this informative article if you have concerns about going over your due date:

 Labour Induction at Full Term